 In my view, there is the correct balance of intrusion and encouragement when it comes to junior school.
 In Taiwan and Japan, they are just fanatical about studying and in the West, we're almost at the point where we've given up caring.
 Thailand seems to have a nice balance... the parents, teachers and the government care and are involved but they aren't crazy-ape-shit bonkers about it!

 "No child left behind!" may not have academic application in 'The Land Of Smiles' but it does apply socially.
-It might be worth thinking about that as the new year starts in May...
+It might be worth thinking about when a new term starts.

 When you get frustrated because kids aren't learning as much as you are teaching - maybe there's more to life and school than just your lesson plans!